suhanpark/HackerNewsDiscordBot/README.md

 # Hackernews Discord Bot

-This project posts the top 3 stories from Hacker News to a Discord channel every day using a GitHub Actions workflow.
+This project posts the top 10 stories from Hacker News to a Discord channel every 12 hours using a GitHub Actions workflow.

 ## Features
-- Fetches the top 3 stories from Hacker News daily.
+- Fetches the top 10 stories from Hacker News every 12 hours.
 - Posts story titles and direct links to a specified Discord channel via webhook.
 - Automated using GitHub Actions.